moratodpg/imp_marl/REPROD_EXP.md

-# Reproduce the results from the paper
+# Reproduce the paper results

 This is a step-by-step guide for reproducing of the results presented in the paper.